rtzgod/ascii-art/README.md

 # **ASCII ART**
+01 edu project
-Program which consists in receiving a string and outputting the string in a graphic representation using ASCII.
+Program to convert a string into a graphic representation using ASCII..
 ## Installation
 1. Clone repository
 ```bash